Bio-Inspired Self-Supervised Learning for Wrist-worn Accelerometer Data: Results

-\paragraph{Gravity (low-frequency) component.} Our tokenization is applied to gravity-reduced acceleration to emphasize voluntary motion acceleration; however, the raw accelerometer signal also contains a low-frequency orientation-related component, acceleration from gravity.
-Providing this component to the downstream linear probe improves average Macro-F1 from 0.56 to 0.65 (Table~\ref{tab:ablation_main}), with the largest gain on HAD (+0.20).
+\paragraph{Role of the low-frequency gravity residual.} Our tokenization operates on gravity-attenuated acceleration to emphasize voluntary motion.
+However, the residual low-frequency component contains rotation and orientation cues that are often critical for downstream tasks.
+As anticipated, providing this component to the downstream linear probe leads to a substantial improvement, increasing the average Macro-F1 from 0.56 to 0.65, with the largest gain of +0.20 on HAD (Table~\ref{tab:ablation_main}; also see Figures 14-18 in Appendix \ref{app:confusions}).

-Interestingly, even without the low-frequency component at linear probe, \systemname remains strong (0.56 Macro-F1 on average) and still exceeds the uniform-chunk masked-reconstruction baseline (0.47) and AugPred (0.44) ( Table~\ref{tab:ablation_main}).
-This further supports \textbf{movement-aligned tokenization as a strong inductive bias.}
+Notably, \systemname remains highly competitive even without the low-frequency data (0.56 Macro-F1 on average), continuing to exceed both the uniform-chunk masked-reconstruction baseline (0.47) and AugPred (0.54) (Table~\ref{tab:ablation_main}).
+This further supports that movement-aligned tokenization acts as a strong, standalone inductive bias.

-\paragraph{Pretraining improves mean performance and/or stability.} End-to-end finetuning the same architecture without SSL pretraining reduces average Macro-F1 (0.65 \(\rightarrow\) 0.55; Table~\ref{tab:ablation_main}).
-Note that end-to-end fine-tuning updates the \emph{entire} 1.4M-parameter encoder, whereas linear probing trains only a lightweight classifier head ($\sim$8k--26k parameters, depending on the dataset).
-Interestingly, the beneficial effect of pre-training can manifest as improved mean performance (e.g., UMH, WISDM, HAD) and/or improved reliability across splits (e.g., WHARF exhibits similar mean but substantially reduced variance after pretraining).
-Together, these results support that \systemname encodes transferable features that are difficult to recover from limited labeled data alone.
+\paragraph{Role of self-supervised pretraining.} Fine-tuning the identical architecture end-to-end without SSL pretraining reduces the average Macro-F1 from 0.65 to 0.55.
+(Table~\ref{tab:ablation_main}).
+End-to-end fine-tuning updates the entire 1.4M-parameter encoder, whereas the linear probing protocol trains only a lightweight classifier head ($\sim$8k--26k parameters, depending on the dataset).
+Crucially, the benefits of pretraining manifest in two ways: higher mean performance (e.g., UMH, WISDM, HAD) and improved reliability across splits (e.g., WHARF exhibits similar mean but substantially reduced variance after pretraining).
+Together, these results support that \systemname encodes robust, transferable features that are difficult to learn from limited labeled data alone.